egovelox/blog/nugae/aws-setup.md

 public: true
 ---

-Usually we use ```aws configure``` to connect to Amazon via aws-CLI.
-But entering Access Key Id and Secret key, or storing them in bash variable or file, is not completely safe nore handy.
+We commonly use ```aws configure``` to connect to Amazon via aws-CLI.

+But entering Access Key Id and Secret key, or storing them in bash variable or file, is not completely safe, nore handy.

-That's why we want to connect to AWS using another CLI tool: ```aws-vault```.
+Let's try to connect AWS using another [https://github.com/99designs/aws-vault](CLI tool): enter ```aws-vault```.

 ### Requirements